 Templates

-This document is a warning letter that sets out the reasons the employee is being issued with a first or final written warning.
+This document is a warning letter that sets out the reasons the employee is being issued with a first or final written warning as part of a disciplinary process.
 Read more

 Legislation GB-EAW